gokivego/Python_Coding/README.md

 * Special Methods in Python
 * Pyomo Modelling Language
-* Web Scrping using Python module Scrapy
+* Web Scraping using Python module Scrapy

 ## Thank you